vijayetar/Learning-Journal_Vij/javascriptdoc.md

 - Variables use need "declaration" and "=" is assignment operator to give it a value to the operators.

 [Return to homepage](README.md)

+Hi this is just me checking if this git command works on my terminal